International PhD School

 Who should apply

-Note: Due to the practical and hands-on approach of fieldwork at sea in Arctic environment, all applicants should be in reasonably good physical condition, and be equipped/dressed accordingly.
+Note: Due to the practical and hands-on approach of fieldwork in northern environment, all applicants should be in reasonably good physical condition, and be equipped/dressed accordingly.
 Details will be provided to selected participants.